 Computed tomography (CT) uses ionising radiation to produce sectional images of the body.
 In order to operate the equipment in a safe and competent manner you must be equipped with the appropriate knowledge of science and instrumentation.
 This will allow you to understand the hazards involved in this speciality and how to operate the equipment safely and thus select the most appropriate imaging parameters for each individual patient's condition and diagnostic problem.

-In order to undertake this module you must spend six weeks working clinically in a CT department while the module is running.
-The assessments associated with this module require you to be able to evaluate CT equipment assess quality assurance procedures and understand scanning parameters.
+The assessments associated with this module require you to be able to evaluate CT equipment, assess quality assurance procedures and understand scanning parameters.
 This can only be achieved through dedicated clinical time within a CT department.

 To enable you to have an understanding of the principles of CT and associated instrumentation so that you can apply this knowledge to the clinical situation and become a confident, reflective and critically aware practitioner.
 You will then be in a position to provide a quality service and contribute to the advancement of CT.